nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 **Nextflow Resource Usage Logs**

    - Output:
-     - Resource_Usage/execution_report_{timestamp}.html (an html report that includes metrics about the workflow execution including computational resources and exact workflow process commands)
+     - nextflow_logs/execution_report_{timestamp}.html (an html report that includes metrics about the workflow execution including computational resources and exact workflow process commands)
-     - Resource_Usage/execution_timeline_{timestamp}.html (an html timeline for all processes executed in the workflow)
+     - nextflow_logs/execution_timeline_{timestamp}.html (an html timeline for all processes executed in the workflow)
-     - Resource_Usage/execution_trace_{timestamp}.txt (an execution tracing file that contains information about each process executed in the workflow, including: submission time, start time, completion time, cpu and memory used, machine-readable output)
+     - nextflow_logs/execution_trace_{timestamp}.txt (an execution tracing file that contains information about each process executed in the workflow, including: submission time, start time, completion time, cpu and memory used, machine-readable output)
+     - nextflow_info/pipeline_dag_{timestamp}.html (a visualization of the workflow process DAG)

 <br>